Brazil comptroller to probe more contractors in Petrobras scandal

 Brazil’s biggest-ever corruption scandal is rippling through various sectors of Brazil’s economy.
 Large infrastructure projects will likely be stalled with so many engineering firms under investigation.

-The investigation has so far led to 20 indictments of 103 people on racketeering, bribery and money laundering charges, including three former Petrobras senior managers and executives from Brazil’s leading construction and engineering firms.
+The investigation has so far led to 40 indictments on racketeering, bribery and money laundering charges, including two former Petrobras senior managers and 23 executives from six of Brazil’s leading construction and engineering firms.

 The CGU began investigating eight construction companies directly implicated in the case in December, leaving many of them in financial trouble as they lost revenue and access to capital markets.

-Last week, Alumini Engenharia, GDK SA, Promon Engenharia, Andrade Gutierrez SA, Fidens Engenharia, Sanko-Sider, Odebrecht SA [ODBES.UL], Odebrecht Óleo e Gás [OOAG.UL], Odebrecht Ambiental and SOG Óleo e Gás were included in the CGU investigation.
+Last week, Alumini Engenharia, GDK SA, Promon Engenharia, Andrade Gutierrez SA, Fidens Engenharia, Sanko-Sider, Odebrecht SA, Odebrecht Óleo e Gás , Odebrecht Ambiental and SOG Óleo e Gás were included in the CGU investigation.

-Skanska Brasil, a subsidiary of Sweden-based Skanska AB, said it ran its business with a high level of integrity and was at the disposal of authorities to collaborate in the investigation.

-The Petrobras scandal has fueled protests against the government and calls for the impeachment of President Dilma Rousseff, whose popularity has plummeted.

-Reporting by Anthony Boadle; Editing by Guillermo Parra-Bernal and W Simon; Editing by Ken Wills
+The Petrobras scandal has fueled protests against the government and calls for the impeachment of President Dilma Rousseff, whose popularity is plummeting.
+(Reporting by Anthony Boadle; Editing by Guillermo Parra-Bernal and W Simon)